azadwasan/neuralnetwork/docs/easyNN/LinearRegression.md

 ## Software Design - Generalizing the Hypothesis

 The implementation above solves the core problem, however, in order to make software scalable we need to generalize the design.
-It can be achieved by defining an interface that can represent various classes of regressions, i.e., linear regression, logistic regression etc.  EasyNN defines the interace for regressions as follow:
+It can be achieved by defining an interface that can represent various classes of regressions, i.e., linear regression, logistic regression etc.  EasyNN defines the interface for regressions as follow:

 ```cpp
 namespace EasyNN {